Sebastian Faust: Fictional character biography

-Origin
+Origin and background

-Sebastian's original origin, detailed in the 1993 Outsider series, revealed him to be the British, elder son of Felix Faust and sister to supervillain, Fauna.
-As a child, he was taught in the mystic arts by his father, who often used familiars to perform magic.
-When Sebastian was old enough, Felix told his son he intended to give him an initiation into the mystic rites.
-During the "initiation", Sebastian learns that he was instead intended to be a sacrifice to a demon so Felix could regain the ability to initiate magic on his own.
-Instead, the demon granted Sebastian the ability to perform magic on his own at the cost of his magic.
-He ran away shortly after, causing Felix to attempt the same of his sister and for it to similarly fail and run away too.

-Sebastian's origin was later revised, his soul instead having been sold as an infant (his original origin depicted him as a young teenager) by the demon, Nebiros, enemy of Swamp Thing and Blue Devil, and granted him soul-magic as a baby and giving him the power to initiate magic naturally though came with the drawback of an uncontrollable power of negative emotional projection, causing others to become more angry or tense the longer they are around Sebastian, making finding meaningful connections with others more difficult.
-Growing up, Felix's manipulative nature extended not only to Sebastian but his mother, who developed acute myeloid leukemia after birthing Fauna.
-Both of them were subjected to his attempts of seducing them to dark magic.
-Although Sebastian resisted his influence, his mother eventually began to slowly embrace it until she was killed in a car accident that only Sebastian and Fauna survived.
+In his original origin, he is the British eldest son of Felix Faust and older brother to future villainess, Fauna Faust.
+Trained relentlessly in the mystic arts, an older Sebastian is later made to undergo an initiation ritual by Felix.
+However, it is revealed the "initiation" was actual a sacrificial ritual and Faustian bargain to restore Felix's former power to naturally initiate magic.
+Tricked by the demon, Sebastian instead gains the power and flees, abandoning his sister to Felix's machinations.
+His origin is later revised, his soul having been sold as an infant (as opposed to being a teenager) and the demon specified as Nebiros, enemy of Swamp Thing and Blue Devil, granting him soul magic and the power to initiate magic but at the cost of an uncontrollable negative emotion projection power, causing others to become more angry or tense the longer they are around Sebastian and renders emotional connections with others more difficult.

-Outsiders vol. 2 (1993–1995)
+Other aspects of his revised background amplifies mystical abusive tendencies from Felix, having branded magical symbols onto his body (implied to eb hidden via charms in adulthood) and seduced Sebastian and Fauna's mother into the dark arts to alleviate pain when she developed acute myeloid leukemia after birthing Fauna until she is killed in a car crash.

+Sorcerous superhero

-In the second volume of the Outsiders, Faust works with the Outsiders and assists the team when they reform under the threat of a vampire invasion of Markovia.
-When Technocrat's bodyguard Charlie Wylde is attacked by a bear, Faust saves him by fusing the two.
-However, the bear's violent side results in the deaths of innocent Markovian soldiers.
-Wylde is later transformed into a normal bear by Sebastian's sister, Fauna.
+In the second Outsiders, Faust works with the Outsiders and assists the team when they reform under the threat of a vampire invasion of Markovia.
+When Technocrat's bodyguard Charlie Wylde is attacked by a bear but saves his life by fusing him with the bear, granting him super-powers but at the cost of losing his human life.
 The Outsiders are on the run for some time, having been framed by the head vampire, Roderick, for the murder of the traitorous Queen Ilona.
 It is not known that Ilona is trying to kill the Outsiders.
 Eventually the team clears their names.
 Throughout his tenure, Faust is not trusted by many of his teammates.
 Despite this, he develops a romantic relationship with Halo.
 Soon, Felix, along with Fauna, attacks the team, drawing them into a different dimension.
 The team suffers various tortures, and survives only due to the flexible laws of reality in this realm.
 Faust leads an escape attempt.
 After the team breaks up, Faust tries to pursue a solo career.
+Faust became a frequent guest at an intergalactic rave known as the "Event Horizon".
+When Raver hero Half-Life required new reanimated body parts, Faust agreed to help.
+While performing an incantation, Klarion the Witch Boy sabotages his incantation and causes his ectoplasm to gain sentience.
+When knocked out, Hero Cruz used the H-Dial to acquire Faust's powers and banishes the entity that taken over his ectoplasm.